 Of course, if money was the most important factor in reproduction, no one would have kids.
 And I don’t for a second plan on letting finances alone keep me from having children.
 Thankfully, I’ve got a lot of things on my side that make my decision to have children a few years from now totally fine.

 First of all, I’m not at an age where I have to have kids immediately.
 I’m twenty freaking four years old, Mom, I have plenty of time.
-While I don’t buy into the bullshit that healthy pregnancy can’t happen after the age of 35, I would prefer to have kids earlier than my mid-30s.
+While I don’t buy into the nonsense that healthy pregnancy can’t happen after the age of 35, I would prefer to have kids earlier than my mid-30s.
 And I can, I have years and years before my biological clock stops ticking.

 Second of all, I’m in a monogamous relationship with someone who also wants kids in the future.
 If I had kids now, it would be okay, but I am free to have kids later.